kugelrund/Speed-Academy/README.md

 Individual-level run mode.
 When set to `1`, ingame timer will reset every time an autosave is loaded and level time will be printed to the top left notification area.
 When set to `0`, ingame timer will reset only when yavin1b is loaded and level time will only be printed in the console.
-Note that this is currently not the timing that is used on the leaderboards.
 Default: `0`.

 #### `sv_speedrunModeCheckpoint` (0 or 1)